behavioral-ds/pmbp_implementation/README.md

 conda env create
 ```

+A sample script is provided in `sample.py`.
+Running this triggers the end-to-end pipeline on a sample dataset.
+The pipeline consists of PMBP (1) initialization, (2) fitting, and (3) evaluation.

 The PMBP class in `code/pmbp.py` is a wrapper for defining, fitting, and evaluating the PMBP(D,E) given input data and configuration.

-A sample script is provided in `sample.py`.
-Running this script triggers the entire pipeline, consisting of PMBP initialization, fitting, and evaluation.

-The basic procedure to define and fit the model is as follows:
+The basic commands to define and fit the model are:

 ```
 pmbp = PMBP()